More Than Just Unlocking Doors

 How Designated Representation Changes Things

-To avoid that “split loyalty” feeling, Ontario now allows what’s called designated representation, which uses Ontario Real Estate Association Form 371.
+To avoid that “split loyalty” feeling, Ontario now allows designated representation, which uses the Ontario Real Estate Association Form 371.

-Instead of one REALTOR® trying to represent both sides, the brokerage assigns one specific agent to the buyer and another to the seller.
+Instead of one REALTOR® representing both sides, the brokerage assigns one agent to the buyer and another to the seller.
 Each agent owes complete loyalty, confidentiality, and advocacy to their own client, and neither has access to the other client’s private information.

 This approach is becoming increasingly common in larger offices, including here at Century 21 Lanthorn, because it gives each client the full benefit of representation without the restrictions of traditional multiple representation.

 For example, imagine two REALTORS® from the same Kingston office are involved in a deal.
-One is designated to represent the buyer, and the other represents the seller.
-Both can fully negotiate and advocate for their own clients, and the brokerage itself is not considered to be in multiple representation because the two agents are acting independently.
+One REALTOR® will represent the buyer, and the other REALTOR® will represent the seller.
+Both can fully negotiate and advocate for their own clients, and the brokerage itself does not engage in multiple representation because the two agents act independently.

 For buyers and sellers in smaller markets like Verona, South Frontenac, or Napanee, where it’s common for one office to handle many listings, designated representation ensures you still receive complete loyalty from your own REALTOR® while reducing the potential conflicts that can arise with multiple representation.